Marriage and Family and the God Who Created Everything

-A second right is to be given a childhood that fosters a pure and sacred environment surrounding sexuality, gender, love, and marriage.
+Second, all children have the sacred right to experience a childhood that fosters a pure and sacred environment surrounding sexuality, gender, love, and marriage.
 Destroying a child’s sexual purity is a crime against that child’s heart and future.
 That destruction could be caused by rape, incest, pornography, sex trafficking, induced or supported gender confusion, hypersexualization, or other factors.
 In all cases, the theft of purity and innocence is a spiritual and physical tragedy.

 It is true that not every child sees these rights fulfilled.
+Some children lost their parents and had to be adopted.
 But unfortunate happenstance is very different from the normalization of systems in which the child is denied these fundamental rights because of the personal desires of adults.

 The Vision of Eternal Love